yurij-kupreev/norfolk-cache-project/README.md

 # Getting Started
 The project structure:
-- (NorfolkCache)[NorfolkCache] - an ASP.NET MVC application that runs on .NET Framework version 4.6.1.
+- [NorfolkCache](NorfolkCache) - an ASP.NET MVC application that runs on .NET Framework version 4.6.1.
-- (ApiTests)[ApiTests] - a set of API tests that are built using chakram/mocha.
+- [ApiTests](ApiTests) - a set of API tests that are built using chakram/mocha.
-- (LoadTests)[LoadTests] - a set of load tests and initial data.
+- [LoadTests](LoadTests) - a set of load tests and initial data.

 Branches:
 - *development* - an unstable development branch.